 The Parts Are Cheaply Made

 As one of the pros above, we mentioned that the Promaster parts are cheap to buy.
 But this also means that they’re cheaply made.

 The Ram Promaster is an Italian-designed & engineered car that is made in Mexico.
-From fit to finish, a bunch of small things constantly fall off, rattle loose when they shouldn’t be, and break easily (or are broken, to begin with).
+From fit to finish, a bunch of small things constantly fall off, rattle loose when they shouldn’t, and break easily (or are broken, to begin with).

-- both headlights replaced, wouldn’t hold in the bulbs
+- both headlights were replaced, wouldn’t hold in the bulbs

 - bent e-brake replaced